jthaxton/Picture-Perfect/README.md

 ## Possible Future Features
   In the future I would like to add:
   * Edit posts
+  * Infinite scroll
   * User avatars
   * Search

 ## Lessons Learned
 While I am proud of my site, I acknowledge that I wasn't completely confident in my React skills at the beginning of the project.
 Going forward, I know that I should err on the side of caution and make containers whenever possible and break down my components even more.
 Most importantly, I should keep my basic state structure throughout the project without nesting too deep.